-Total assets and non-current liabilities as at December 31, 2019 compared with previous quarters in 2019 and 2018
+Total assets and non-current liabilities as at December 31, 2020 compared with previous quarters in 2019 and 2018

-Total assets are lower than all the comparative quarters due to the continued depletion of the Cerro Prieto mine and the impairment of the Ecuador exploration and evaluation projects in Q3 2019.
+Total assets trended lower from Q4 2018 to Q3 2020 due to the continued depletion of the Cerro Prieto mine and the impairment of the Ecuador exploration and evaluation projects in Q3 2019.
+In the current quarter there was an increase in total assets due to the increase in inventory and investment balances.

-Non-current financial liabilities is \$nil due to no portion of the loan currently being classified as long-term.
+Non-current financial liabilities is \$1,634 due to the portion of the loan currently being classified as long-term and the warrant liability.